This bio and account of the work of Willie Soon debunks lies of the generously funded environmental left’s attacks on an honest climate scientist.

 Whitehouse, Sheldon (U.S. Senator, R.I.)
 Right-Wing Groups Get Overheated on Climate Questions - Huffington Post (Apr 13, 2015)

-Videos of scientific presentations at seven international conferences on climate change:
+Below of are links of Soon's presentations at 10 of Heartland's 12 international conferences on climate change:

 BONUS VID: Willie Soon accepting the "Courage in Defense of Science" award from the The George C. Marshall Institute in July 2014.